pflab-ut/mcube/docs/System.md

 Mcube kernel can standardize OS for autonomous edge devices, in order to reduce development cost and specialize the performance to guarantee resource constraints.
-The goal of Mcube kernel is to become a de facto standard OS for autonomous edge devices and contributes to practical realization of autonomous systems.
+The goal of Mcube kernel is to become a de facto research OS for autonomous edge devices and contributes to practical realization of autonomous systems.

 # Architectures